-- 4.17 The Information Compliance team processes Data Protection Subject Access requests for information held by Nottinghamshire Police. - 4.18 The information requested from the 'data subject' can vary between accessing incidents, crime reports and statements to interview tapes, CCTV images, information held by the Professional Standards Department, Human Resources, and Child Abuse Investigation Unit etc. - 4.19 The main research is conducted by the Information Disclosure Officers, but the team also relies on specific departments and Officers obtaining information and supplying this to them.
-All documentation is then collated by the team, read and redacted of third party data and any exemptions applied in accordance with the rights of access to information under the Data Protection Act 1998, prepared for disclosure and sent to the applicant. - 4.20 The length and complexity of each disclosure varies dependent on the applicant's involvement with Nottinghamshire Police.
+- 4.14 The Information Compliance team processes Data Protection Subject Access requests for information held by Nottinghamshire Police. - 4.15 The information requested from the 'data subject' can vary between accessing incidents, crime reports and statements to interview tapes, CCTV images, information held by the Professional Standards Department, Human Resources, and Child Abuse Investigation Unit etc. - 4.16 The main research is conducted by the Information Disclosure Officers, but the team also relies on specific departments and Officers obtaining information and supplying this to them.
+All documentation is then collated by the team, read and redacted of third party data and any exemptions applied in accordance with the rights of access to information under the Data Protection Act 1998, prepared for disclosure and sent to the applicant. - 4.17 The length and complexity of each disclosure varies dependent on the applicant's involvement with Nottinghamshire Police.
 Obtaining CCTV footage, tape recorded interviews and dealing with large volume disclosures that require all information to be manually read and redacted, impacts on time taken to prepare the paperwork ready for disclosure.
-Whenever possible partial disclosures are made to the applicant before the deadline is reached.

-4.21 There has been a significant increase to the number of Subject Access requests received, the results of which can be seen in the attached chart at Appendix 2.
-This increase is in part as a result of the changes to Legal Aid in April 2013 which resulted in individuals having to provide evidence of Police involvement in allegations of domestic violence and child abuse leading them to put in a subject access request to receive the relevant documentation.
+Whenever possible partial disclosures are made to the applicant before the deadline is reached. - 4.18 There continues to be a significant increase to the number of Subject Access requests received, the results of which can be seen in the attached chart at Appendix 2.
+This increase is in part as a result of personal subject access being requested instead of other chargeable paths being used and also a National Injury Pension Review has resulted in many ex-officers requesting their personal files.